jaelin215/jaelin215.github.io/index.md

-As MLOps Engineer, From architecture to delivery, I align machine learning systems with real-world constraints — technical, operational, and ethical — to **deploy models that are reliable, monitorable, and accountable**.
+**As an MLOps Engineer**, I align machine learning systems with real-world constraints — technical, operational, and ethical — to deploy models that are reliable, monitorable, and accountable, from architecture to delivery.

-As Technical PM and AI Consultant, I **bridge strategy and execution**.
-Helping teams align, scope priorities, and translate vision into shipped ML systems.
+**As a Technical PM and AI Consultant**, I bridge strategy and execution — helping teams align, scope priorities, and translate vision into shipped ML systems.

 <div class="card-row">
   <div class="card">